01 of 12

 - Install a pump to move the water and avoid stagnation.

-- Vary plant texture and form.
+- Choose plants with a variety of textures and forms.
 Coarse-textured Rodgersia contrasts sharply with papyrus, for example.
 Corkscrew rush, horsetail, and papyrus boast architectural forms.

 - Favor vegetation over flowers.
 Although it's possible to calculate the sequence of bloom in such a way as to have one plant come into bloom right after another, it's easier to achieve continuous visual interest by selecting pond plants with nice foliage, which lasts longer.